kayycon/ECG-BLE/README.md

 * Code organization and coding best practices will be graded.
 * State diagram will be graded based on completeness, accuracy and ease of interpretation.
 * Testing and analysis technical report will be graded based on presentation, completeness, and accuracy.
+* Your demo will be graded based on the functionality of your device and your ability to answer questions about your firmware.
 * Extra credit will only be considered after all required functionality is implemented and working correctly.
-  * Getting the ECG measurement to work on a noisy signal with low-frequency "DC drift" will forgive all late penalties for labs this semester.
+  * Completing the extra credit will forgive some/all late penalties for labs this semester.
 (Applies to all team members.)
-  * Implementing an I2C low-level driver for the temperature sensor allow the final project to count exclusively for your final grade if it is greater than your final grade with the labs.
-(Applies to all team members.)
+  * If you do not have any late penalties, then the extra credit will be added to your final project grade, including going over 100%.

 ## What to Submit